VFPX/Thor/README.md

 <a name="WhatsNew">**What's New**</a>

+Thor 1.43 - Release 2021-12-28

+Updated the Check for Updates process to look at the GitHub repository of each project rather than VFPXRepository.com.

 Thor 1.40 – Released 2013-08-26

 Added the Thor ToolBar.
 Tools may be added to the Toolbar may using the checkbox shown in the Thor Configuration form,  below (and also available in the [Tool Launcher](Docs/Thor_launcher.md).)